 Authentic Filipino Sisig recipe is prepared with pig head parts like snouts, ears, jowls, cheeks, and (believe it or not) pig brain.
 If you’re not a big fan of them or are having difficulty locating such items, this recipe is for you!
 Here’s what you’ll require:

-- Pork belly is fatty but meaty, making it ideal for Sisig.
-It’s easy to cook and can be found at any meat shop, without question.
+- The pork belly is fatty but meaty, making it ideal for Sisig.
+It’s easy to cook and can be found at any meat shop without question.

 - The two spices I use are garlic and onions.
 I also added green chili peppers to create a more aromatic flavor and red chilies to make it spicier!

 - Seasonings: soy sauce and liquid seasoning.
 If you’ve been limiting your salt consumption, choose reduced-salt soy sauce.

 - Liver pate, also referred to as the liver spread.
 It adds richness and taste to the Sisig.